JosephShumilla/Recomendify/README.md

 The preprocessed dataset used for similarity calculations lives at `data/small_data.csv`, and static assets are served from `static/`.

+## Troubleshooting

+- If the server responds with **403 Forbidden**, either make sure the playlist is public or re-authorize the app with the `playlist-read-private` scope by visiting the login URL printed by Spotipy.
+Private playlists need an authenticated session with that scope to be readable.

 # References

 Here is the [link](https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks) to the original dataset of Spotify tracks